-A prerequisite for use of the ASAP2 Creator is that comments must be inserted in the C-code.
-ASAP2-specific information such as data type, conversion rules, min-max conditions, structures, arrays, etc. is defined in these comments.
+Prerequisite for the use of the ASAP2 Creator is the insertion of special comments into the ECU code.
+ASAP2 information such as data type, conversion rules, min-max conditions, structures, arrays, etc. are defined via these comments.

-The ASAP2 Merger merges several ASAP2 files to a common ASAP2 file.
-One of the source files must be determined as master, the other source files are slaves.
-From the master, all information is used for the result ASAP2 file, from the slaves only the measurement and calibration objects, conversion rules, functions, groups, and record layouts are taken into account.
+The ASAP2 Merger merges multiple A2L fragments into a common A2L file.
+One of the source files must be set as master, the other source files are slaves.
+From the master file all information is taken over into the result file, from the slave files only the measurement and adjustment quantities, conversion rules, functions, groups and record layouts.

-Not every A2L file conforms to criteria of the standard.
-To assure high process reliability over the entire toolchain, an A2L file is checked against the standard, and deviations are pointed out.
-Along with syntax checking, more extensive semantic plausibility checks can also be performed.
+Not every A2L file meets the criteria of the standard.
+To ensure a high level of process reliability throughout the entire tool chain, an A2L file is checked for compliance with the standard and deviations are highlighted.

 The ASAP2 Modifier enables the targeted, user-defined modification of A2L files.
 This includes filtering, anonymization, optimization and modification of object attributes, as well as import from foreign formats such as DBU, Excel and JSON.